What is Parathyroid Gland?

 - An explanatory working definition of parathyroid gland “A pea-sized paired endocrine gland which is located within or adjacent to thyroid gland.
 It produces a hormone called parathyroid hormone or parathormone.
 This hormone has an important function in increasing the levels of calcium in blood.”

-Parathyroid Gland and Function
+Parathyroid Gland Location and Functions

 Development of Parathyroid Gland